zijianhuang/webapiclientgen/Fonlow.DateOnlyExtensionsNet/Readme.md

 **Remarks:**

-* .NET 7 clients and above do not need this in ASP.NET Core 7 and above.
+* .NET 7 clients and above may not need this in ASP.NET Core 7 and above.
+However, if you have JavaScript clients or other naughty clients that give null to struct, you may want some of the converters not obsolete.

 **Hints:**
 * [DateOnly in .NET 6 and ASP.NET Core 6](https://www.codeproject.com/Articles/5325820/DateOnly-in-NET-6-and-ASP-NET-Core-6)